 Credit/Clock Hour Description:

-The program courses are presented in quarter hour segments.
-Each academic quarter is 12 weeks in duration with a total of 109 quarter credit hours for program completion.
-The 109 quarter credit hours translate to 72.6 semester hours or 1550 clock hours.
-1 quarter credit hour is equivalent to 10 theory hours, 20 lab hours or 30 clinical hours.
+The program courses are presented in Semester hour segments.
+Each academic Semester is 12 weeks in duration with a total of 109 Semester credit hours for program completion.
+The 109 Semester credit hours translate to 72.6 semester hours or 1550 clock hours.
+1 Semester credit hour is equivalent to 10 theory hours, 20 lab hours or 30 clinical hours.